 - The IRS wants to know about these calls.
 Submit an online report to the US Department of Treasury or email the IRS at firstname.lastname@example.org.

-Older North Dakotans are being targeted by imposters pretending to be a grandchild who has been been involved in an emergency situation.
+Older North Dakotans are being targeted by imposters pretending to be a grandchild who has been involved in an emergency situation.
 The supposed grandchild urgently needs money.
 Sometimes a second imposter takes over the call, pretending to be a government official trying to help.

 - Be sure to warn older family members about this scam.
 Remind them to always check with another family member first, on a regular contact number, before agreeing to anything, even if it appears to be urgent.